PALLADIUM26/PALLADIUM26/README.md

 **PALLADIUM26/PALLADIUM26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am a Freshman year student pursuing B. Tech in CSE.
+I am a Sophomore student pursuing B. Tech in CSE @SISTER NIVEDITA UNIVERSITY.
 I am an explorer in this amazing world of Programming and Technology.
 <!--Here are some ideas to get you started:-->